 - 1 french shallot or ½ cup minced onion

-- 1 large tomato chopped, or 2 small
+- 1 large tomato chopped fresh or grated if frozen

 - 4 cups chicken or vegetable broth homemade or commercial